San Francisco: 16 Ways to Make Money in the City by the Bay

 You could get paid to lose weight.

 Here’s how: Sign up for HealthyWage.
 Define a goal weight and a timeframe within which you plan to achieve it.
-Place a bet on yourself, between $20 to $500 a month.
+Place a bet on yourself, at least $200 a month.

 HealthyWage’s calculator will consider how much weight you have to lose, how much time you give yourself to do it and how much money you’re willing to put on the line.
 This will determine your reward — which could be up to $10,000.